siderolabs/talos/website/content/docs/v0.10/Reference/cli.md

 ### Options

 ```
   -h, --help                      help for bootstrap
       --recover-from string       recover etcd cluster from the snapshot
+      --recover-skip-hash-check   skip integrity check when recovering etcd (use when recovering from data directory copy)
 ```

 ### Options inherited from parent commands